-The coordinate system of the Data Frame is adopted from the first data added to the new Data Frame.
+Note: The coordinate system of the Data Frame is adopted from the first data added to the new Data Frame.
 If that data does not have a defined coordinate system, the map's coordinate system will be set to 'Unknown', and subsequent data added to the map cannot be projected on the fly.

 - Determine if the dataset has a coordinate system assigned to it.

 Right-click the name of the layer in the Table of Contents, select Properties > Source tab, and examine the contents of the Data Source box for the coordinate system definition.

 - If there is no coordinate system defined, review the metadata in ArcCatalog, or additional documentation that may have been delivered with the data.